 There is new data showing that it is possible to become physically and emotionally addicted to Nutrasweet.
 Dr. Saputo recommends the audio below to learn more about artificial sweeteners.

+This Article contains additional content accessible to Premium Members only.
 Please click on "My Programs" at the right to UPGRADE or RENEW your current Membership, or click on a Program link below to join and gain instant access if you are not yet a Member!